-Our Pediatric Emergency Medicine Division is a part of the UAB Department of Pediatrics at Children's of Alabama.
-Our 2011-2012 faculty is comprised of eighteen attending physicians and nine Pediatric Emergency Medicine fellows.
-Fifteen of our current attending physicians are board certified in Pediatric Emergency Medicine and three are board eligible in Pediatric Emergency Medicine.
+Our UAB Pediatric Emergency Medicine Division is located at Children's of Alabama.
+We have twenty PEM attending physicians and ten Pediatric Emergency Medicine fellows.
+All of our attending physicians are BC/BE in Pediatric Emergency Medicine.

 Our physicians include: